thesunRider/AeroAutomatedPlane/README.md

 >Linux OS is mandatory to start the server.

->If we use server machine to access the website then there will be a lot of computational demand.A minimum of 8gb or ram is therefore recommended.
+>If we use server machine to access the website then there will be a lot of computational demand.A minimum of 8gb ram is therefore recommended.

 #to do
 >An actual micro controller(like arduino or raspberry pi) is not used now as it is not available.
 It is simulated using python and emulate.sh file.